 The authors evaluated each text to see whether its evaluation of Chinese entrepreneurs was informed by Orientalist and colonialist stereotypes such as passivity, irrational commitment to tradition, and lack of entrepreneurial drive (see final column in Table 1).
 We found that twenty-six of these texts represented Chinese entrepreneurs in a largely or exclusively non-Orientalist/non-colonialist fashion while eleven depicted Chinese entrepreneurs in terms that were largely or entirely consistent with Orientalist stereotypes.
 We determined that all of these authors were male; despite our best efforts, we were unable to find any relevant female-authored texts in this period.
 We also identified the nationality and occupation of the writers to determine whether there was an obvious relationship between these author characteristics.
-We found that neither of the French and none of the five Portuguese language texts used a colonialist-Orientalist lens to understand Chinese entrepreneurship.
+We found that neither of the French and none of the five Portuguese language texts used a colonialist-Orientalist lens to understand Chinese entrepreneurship, a pattern that is consistent with the aforementioned historiography that argues that racial barriers were less pronounced in Portuguese culture than they were in cultures of the English-speaking countries in this era.
 In examining the English-language texts, we found that colonialist-Orientalist ideas were used by authors from a wide range of occupational backgrounds that we place into three categories: missionary, governmental, and private-sector.
 We are thus unable to associate strongly Orientalist ideas with any of these three occupational categories.

-Table 1 – Primary Sources Analysed
+Insert Table 1 about here

-Asterisk Indicates Text Quoted Below